amirfefer/Cyber-Camera/README.md

 The user password must be in sha224, you can use a generator like [this](http://www.miniwebtool.com/sha224-hash-generator/) Run python main.py in command line,

-Congratulation!,  your webcam transformed into a smart security cam. <br>
+Congratulation! your webcam transformed into a smart security cam. <br>
-Don't forget to  port forward in your router config.
-And you can use ddns service like [noip](http://www.noip.com/free) If you encounter a bug, or have some suggestion, please  let me know, or contribute, I'll appreciate it.
+Don't forget to  port forward, plus you can use ddns service like [noip](http://www.noip.com/free) <br>
+If you encounter a bug, or have some suggestion, please  let me know, or contribute, I'll appreciate it.

 amirfefer@gmail.com